DivyanshiVashist/ChristmasLights/README.md

 # ChristmasLights

-This project will enable you to controll your Christmas Lights over Twitter !
+This project will enable you and your friends to controll your Christmas lights through Twitter !

-You will need:
+#You will need:
   1. Christmas lights
   2. Arduino Uno